Staff

 Dan Albrecht

-Dan Albrecht’s primary responsibilities are managing the update of the All Hazards Mitigation Plans for the County and its municipalities and CCRPC’s Water Quality education outreach programs.
+Dan Albrecht’s primary responsibilities are managing the Northern Lake Champlain Clean Water Service Provider program and CCRPC’s Brownfields Program.
 He holds an M.S. in Natural Resources Planning from the University of Vermont (2005) and an M.A. in Anthropology from McGill University (1990).
-He worked in Alaska for 11 years as a Research Director and Executive Director in fisheries public policy.
-Prior to joining the CCRPC in 2003, Dan served as Selectboard Assistant for the Town of Charlotte.
-Dan lives in South Burlington with his two teen daughters and enjoys salsa dancing in his spare time.
+Prior to joining the CCRPC in 2003 he worked in Alaska for 11 years as a Research Director and Executive Director in fisheries public policy.
+Dan lives in South Burlington.
+He has two adult daughters and enjoys tennis and gospel singing in his spare time.

 Charlie Baker